digiltd/oh-rtd-test/Homematic-Binding.md

 We have reports from users that succesfully use both for their homemtic devices.
 Apparently security is still not supported.

-## Homematic Binding Configuration
+## HomeMatic Binding Configuration

 ### openhab.cfg

-The following config params are used for the homematic binding.
+The following config params are used for the HomeMatic binding.

 - homematic:host
-Hostname / IP address of the Homematic CCU
+Hostname / IP address of the HomeMatic CCU
 - (optional) homematic:callback.host
 Hostname / IP address for the callback server.
 This is normally the IP / hostname of the local host (but not "localhost" or "127.0.0.1").
 If not present, it is auto discovered.
 Will print out an warning / error if not successful.
 - (optional) homematic:callback.port